openpreserve/jpylyzer/howto-prepare-release.md

    pip install lxml
    ```

+---
-TODO: the *TEST_DEPS* variable in [setup.py](./setup.py) also lists pre-commit, pylint and
+**TODO** - the *TEST_DEPS* variable in [setup.py](./setup.py) also lists pre-commit, pylint and
-pytest-coverage as test dependencies,but these are not used in any of the tests.
+pytest-coverage as test dependencies, but these are not used in any of the tests.
 It's not
 entirely clear to me how *TEST_DEPS* works in the context of testing (since you typically
 do this *before* installing any packages).
+---

 You also need the [jpylyzer-test-files](https://github.com/openpreserve/jpylyzer-test-files) corpus.
 The test script expects that the test files are located in a sibling directory to the jpylyzer